Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Keeping your arms by your sides, slowly lift your glutes to make a ‘bridge.’

 - Hold for up to 10 seconds, keeping your shoulder blades and neck on the ground, your glutes and abs engaged the whole time.

 - Repeat 15 to 20 times.

-This is a simple hip stretch that you can do on any flat surface to help loosen tight hip muscles.
+This is a simple stretch that you can do on any flat surface to help loosen hips.

 - Place your ankle against a flat surface, such as a table, bed, chair, etc.

 - Reach your opposite arm straight up by your side.

 - Lean into the lifted leg, hold for 20 to 30 seconds, and release.